34th Street–Herald Square station: Passageway to Bryant Park

 The IND station's mezzanine originally extended north from 34th Street to the 42nd Street station.
 Proposed by the Board of Transportation in 1936, the passageway was outside of fare control but was intended to relieve passenger flow at the 42nd and 34th Street stations.
 At both ends of the passageway, pedestrians could descend to turnstiles at platform level.
 The passageway itself measured 35 ft wide and was very plain in design, with white-tiled walls.
 There were entrances at 34th, 35th, 38th, and 40th Streets.
 At 35th Street, there was a smaller passageway extending westward to Broadway, near the northern end of the BMT Broadway Line station at 34th Street–Herald Square.
 According to a 1940 report from the New York Herald Tribune, the passageway was believed to be "the longest of its kind in the world".

 In the 1980s, the passageway became a gathering spot for homeless people and drug users.
 On March 20, 1991, a woman was raped behind a pile of debris in the subway passageway during rush hour, which had entrances at 38th Street.
 Other commuters passed nearby but were unaware of what was happening.
 That passageway was closed the day after; it was used by 400 daily riders and recorded 30 felonies since January 1, 1990.
 In response, on March 28, 1991, the NYCTA ordered the closing of the 15 most dangerous passageways in the system within a week, which the Transit Police and citizen advocacy groups had called for since the previous year.
-A woman was raped in the passageway in July 1990 with no response, but after another rape took place in August, the passageway's closure was called for by the local community board in September when a woman was raped in this passageway.
+A woman was raped in the passageway in July 1990 with no response, but after another rape took place in August, the passageway's closure was called for by the local community board in September.
 Bureaucratic delays had prevented their closure, with their presentation to the MTA Board not scheduled until April 1991, after a public hearing on systemwide service reduction was to be held.
 The agency feared that closing the passageway without public comment would have caused an outcry for advocates for the homeless.
 The NYCTA's director of public information said that the agency had erred in waiting for formal approval.
 The locations were chosen based on crime volume, lighting, traffic and physical layout.
 These entrances were closed under the declaration of a public safety emergency, and were blocked off with plywood and fencing until public hearings were held and official permission was obtained.